White spruce (Picea glauca)

 Form

-Height usually ranges from 40 to 60 feet, occasionally reaching 100 feet, with a diameter of 24 inches.
-Straight trunk with long, stout branches that form a broad, conical crown.
+Height usually ranges from 40 to 60 feet, occasionally reaching 100 feet, with a trunk diameter of about 24 inches.
+The trunk is straight, with long, stout branches forming a broad, conical crown.

 Bark